Transfer function interpolation remainder formula of rational Krylov subspace methods: The error formula of the two-sided projection method

 Then, it holds that

 \end{theorem}

-The proof is divided into three {\it steps}: Theorem \ref{thm:arnoldi_speical_basis_result}, Theorem \ref{thm:general_subspace_speical_basis} and the final proof in Section \ref{subsection:main_result_proof}.
-Furthermore, we have Theorem \ref{th:main_result_include_E} for the generalization onto the descriptor system.
+The proof is presented in three {\it steps}: Theorem \ref{thm:arnoldi_speical_basis_result}, Theorem \ref{thm:general_subspace_speical_basis} and the final proof in Section \ref{subsection:main_result_proof}.
+Furthermore, we possess Theorem \ref{th:main_result_include_E} for the generalization onto the descriptor system.
 The proof is a constructive type one by using a Lanczos biorthogonalization procedure.
-The involving assumption ensures $W^HV$ is nonsingular.
-Now, we give some remarks immediately.
+The aforementioned assumption ensures $W^HV$ is nonsingular.
+We commence by presenting a series of observations.

-\begin{enumerate} \item The combined Krylov subspaces span the same subspaces as \cite[Definition 11]{MR2013459}.
-Our bases in the definition \eqref{eqn:cks_basis_b} are product type bases, with no consideration on the multiplicity of the shifts.
-This type basis is a truncation of the one used in \cite[Theorem 6.1]{MR1920565}.
-These bases are one of various bases of rational Krylov subspace.
-By the expressions of (rational) polynomials (e.g.\cite[Lemma 4.2(d)]{guttel2010rational}), they are easily known to span the same subspace.
+\begin{enumerate} \item The combined Krylov subspaces span the same subspaces as those described in \cite[Definition 11]{MR2013459}.
+The definition \eqref{eqn:cks_basis_b} employs the product-type bases, with no consideration on the multiplicity of the shifts.
+These special bases are a truncation of the one used in \cite[Theorem 6.1]{MR1920565}.
+They are one of the various bases of the rational Krylov subspace.
+The expressions of rational functions make it evident that they span the same subspace (cf. \cite[Lemma 4.2(d)]{guttel2010rational}).

-\item Note that $k_b+m_b=k_c+m_c$, but $k_b$ does not need to be equal to $k_c$.
-We set up our rational subspace as common as possible, so that we can include the majority of the interesting subspaces.
-The theorem is a conclusive result of the interpolation property.
+\item It should be noted that $k_b+m_b=k_c+m_c$, but that $k_b$ does not need to be equal to $k_c$.
+In order to encompass the greatest number of significant subspaces, our rational Krylov subspace was established as inclusively as possible.
+Theorem~\ref{thm:main_result_1} presents a comprehensive result concerning the interpolation property.
 It directly gives rise to the moments matching results (e.g.\cite[Proposition 11.7, Proposition 11.8, Proposition 11.10, Proposition 11.11]{MR2155615}).
-From the form of $e(z)$ in Theorem \ref{thm:main_result_1}, it is easy to check that $e(z)$ perfectly satisfies \cite[Definition 16]{MR2013459} (an equivalent condition of moments matching).
+From the explicit form of $e(\mathfrak{s})$, it is apparent that $e(\mathfrak{s})$ fully satisfies \cite[Definition 16]{MR2013459} (an equivalent condition of moments matching).